Integration with CI/CD

-One of the cornerstones of Cloud Native applications is the ability to deliver features as soon as posible to our customers.
+One of the cornerstones of Cloud Native applications is the ability to deliver features as soon as possible to our customers.
 For this to become a reality we tend to rely on CI/CD pipelines that create the link between the coding stage and the deployment of a tested application.
 In this type of scenarios, the developer will make the changes in the codebase and submit those as part of a pull/merge request.
-That pull/merge request will be evaluated by other team members for correctness, and will be also analyzed by a CI/CD pipeline.
+That pull/merge request will be evaluated by other team members for correctness, and will also be analyzed by a CI/CD pipeline.

-This pipeline includes stages such as compiling the code, performing unit tests, running linters, executing integration and end-to-end test, etc. Once all required tests have passed, and the request is approved, another pipeline is triggered.
+This pipeline includes stages such as compiling the code, performing unit tests, running linters, executing integration and end-to-end test, etc. Once all the required tests have passed, and the request is approved, another pipeline is triggered.
 This new CD pipeline is usually involved in creating and publishing the container images, rendering the YAML files required to deploy a component, and either publishing the results to another repository for a GitOps approach, or pushing the changes to a target Kubernetes cluster.

 Want to try it out?

 Follow the instructions on the example NodeJS project, fork it, and discover how CI/CD pipelines can easily leverage systems such as the NAPPTIVE Playground.

 - Using Personal Access Tokens to log into NAPPTIVE from a script.